anyaevostinar/anyaevostinar.github.io/classes/111-f24/lab-sequences.md

 2. Update your program so that instead of counting vowels, it asks the user for characters to count in a given string (could be just one, or more than one, so you will need a for-loop for this problem).

 ## Exercise 3
+Lists and strings are both sequences, though they have some differences in how you can use them.
+Write out all the similarities and differences that you can think of between them.
+Think about things like how you made new ones, how you can change them (or can't), and how they can be used.

+## Exercise 4
 Now that you know how to make lists of strings, you could make a list of colors or stamps that the turtles use to generate rainbows, random combinations, and other fun creations.

 A particularly powerful function from the random module is `choice`: